Political conventions can be a bubble. Then it’s back to the real world.

 It has been an election season like no other.
 But in some other ways, the Democratic convention was utterly typical, including convention-goers decked out in full political regalia.

-Tina Duryea, an artist from Norwalk, Connecticut – and a convention delegate – sported “Kamala wear” she designed herself, a shirt and skirt covered with images of the VP and a jacket featuring drawings of other prominent Democratic women.
+Tina Duryea, an artist from Norwalk, Connecticut – and a convention delegate – sported “Kamala wear” she designed herself, a dress covered with images of the VP and a jacket featuring what she calls “sheroes,” or female heroes.
 Her take on the convention?

 “I’m calling it a four-day rock concert and family reunion and the greatest experience of my life,” Ms. Duryea says.
 “This has been amazing.”